kevinjt12/Milestone-1/README.md

 - *newWordCount*
 - *statementCount*

-*orgWordCount* - This attribute is a public integer and stores the number of words in the article **before** removing stop words.<br>
+*orgWordCount* - This attribute is a public integer that stores the number of words in the article **before** removing stop words.<br>
-*newWordCount* - This attribute is a public integer and stores the number of words in the article **after** removing stop words.<br>
+*newWordCount* - This attribute is a public integer that stores the number of words in the article **after** removing stop words.<br>
-*statementCount* - This attribute is a public integer and stores the number of statements (sentences) that are in the article.<br>
+*statementCount* - This attribute is a public integer that stores the number of statements (sentences) that are in the article.<br>

 This class contains 2 methods:
 - *getWordCount*